Proportional representation: Single transferable vote (STV)

 Under STV, the quota, the share of the vote that guarantees election, is determined beforehand.
 The Droop quota is commonly used.
 In a three-seat district, any candidate who earns more than 25 percent of the vote is declared elected.
 Note that it is only possible for three candidates to each achieve that quota.

 In Cambridge, under STV, 90 percent of voters see their vote help to elect a candidate, more than 65 percent of voters see their first-choice candidate elected, and more than 95 percent of voters see one of their top three choices win.

 Other reports claim that 90 percent of voters have a representative to whom they gave their first preference.
 Voters can choose candidates using any criteria they wish; the proportionality is implicit.
-Another source states that, when STV was used between 1925 and 1955 in Cincinnati, 90 percent of voters saw their first choice elected or their vote used to elect a secondary preference, with about 60 to 74 percent of voters seeing their first choice elected, even if their vote was not used to elect that person because it was transferred on as a surplus vote.
+Another source states that, when STV was used between 1925 and 1955 in Cincinnati, 90 percent of voters saw either their first choice elected or their vote was used to elect a secondary preference, with about 60 to 74 percent of voters seeing their first choice elected, even if their vote was not used to elect that person because it was transferred on as a surplus vote.

 STV does not require political parties; party-list PR and MMP systems both presume that parties reflect voters wishes, which Nicolaus Tideman argues gives too much power to party officials.
 STV satisfies the electoral system criterion proportionality for solid coalitions – a solid coalition for a set of candidates is the group of voters that rank all those candidates above all others – and is therefore considered a system of proportional representation.

 However, the small district magnitude used in STV elections (usually 5 to 9 seats, but sometimes rising to 21) has been criticized as impairing proportionality, especially when more parties compete than there are seats available, and STV has, for this reason, sometimes been labelled "quasi proportional".

 Even though Ireland has particularly small magnitudes (3 to 5 seats), results of STV elections are "highly proportional".
 In its 1997 election, the average magnitude was 4.
 Eight parties gained representation, four of them with less than 3% of first-preference votes nationally.
 Six independent candidates also won election.